Department of Languages, Literatures and Cultures

 Lalumiere Hall, 470MilwaukeeWI53201United States of America(414) email@example.comPersonal WebsiteCurriculum Vitae

-Today, Spanish literature and culture of the 18th-century is still widely misunderstood in modern anthologies and notoriously underrepresented in undergraduate offerings across U.S. universities.
+Today, Spanish literature of the 18th-century is still widely misunderstood in modern anthologies and notoriously underrepresented in undergraduate offerings across U.S. universities.
 Fortunately for students at Marquette, this is not the case!